Cis8/Authorization-for-web-app-API-request-to-a-Express-JS-Server---ATIPL-Course/README.md

 ### Angular web-app client

-#### Organization and functionalities of the application

-There are three main components: AppComponent, LoginComponent, and ProtectedComponent.

-##### App Component

-Is the component for the home page of the site.

-In the HTML file of the component, there is some text that will help the user understand where he is and what he can to do.
-`ngIf` are used in the HTML files to show some tags in case the user is or is not authenticated yet.
-This simple addition to the tags helps improving the design of a more responsive application.
-For the developer is faster and more simple to have different content showed based on the client state.

-Angular offers the useful feature of service injection to allow the developer to easily reference services through a clean Injection Pattern.
-In the ts file instead we have the OktaAuthStateService injected in the component's constructor so that we have access to the user's authentication state, in order to show the proper content in the client page (through the `ngIf` clause in HTML tags).

-##### Login Component

-LoginComponent is responsible for redirecting the user to the Okta's sign in component, in order to login him into the webapp.
-It also allows the user to logout (once he is logged in).

-The protected component will allow the user to request for the desired resources and then show them to him.
-For simplicity the JSON of the request body is rawly written as text in the response filed.

-In case of missing token in the REST API request (suppose it has been sent with Postman, without a valid token) the erver will respond with "401 - Unauthorized".
-The server will use an Okta module to check the validity of the token.

-In case of non-existing resource, the server will respond with a 404 error and the response field with tell the user that the user couldn't be found.

 #### Modules and architecture

 The Angular application is based on Angular v14.2.0 and uses some modules to get the work done, in particular: